 This course focuses on continued development of the candidate's dissertation.
 Students will finalize dissertation development with the support of a thesis adviser.
 Enrollment in this course ensures active student status.
-Section A applies to the first semester of continued studies, Section B applies to second semester of continued studies.
+Section A applies to the first semester of continued studies, Section B applies to second semester of continued studies, Section C applies to third semester of continued studies.
 Registration for the course requires the consent of the student's adviser or the program chair.